 They serve brunch every day until 4 pm plus they have an inventive and flavourful menu to cater to all tastes, great craft beer, and cocktails in a fun environment!
 They serve meat and seafood and vegetarian options – all with immense flavor and flare – definitely check it out!

-What is the biggest tourist trap of Halifax?
+What is the biggest tourist trap in Halifax?